voucherifyio/commerce-tools-integration/README.md

 ### Configuration

 Set environment variables with credentials to Voucherify and commercetools APIs.
 For local development, put the configuration into `.env` file (see `.env.example` configuration template).
-- `APP_URL` - a public URL where the application is hosted. commercetools will use this URL to make [API Extension HTTP requests](https://docs.commercetools.com/api/projects/api-extensions).
+- `APP_URL` (or `CONNECT_SERVICE_URL`) - a public URL where the application is hosted. commercetools will use this URL to make [API Extension HTTP requests](https://docs.commercetools.com/api/projects/api-extensions).
 This configuration is ignored for local development servers as ngrok provides a public URL dynamically.
+Please, note that `CONNECT_SERVICE_URL` environment variable is used by Commecetools Connect.
 - In Voucherify, go to `Project Dashboard > Project Settings > General Tab > Application Keys`.
     - `VOUCHERIFY_APP_ID`
     - `VOUCHERIFY_SECRET_KEY`